TUDelftNAS/Delftvisor/design/design.md

 Only forward if the controller Async request filter says the controller wants to receive these packets.

 ### PortStatus
+Update set of ports appropriately (add/remove/modify)

-Figure out what virtual ports are affected.
+Figure out what virtual ports are affected, send those tenants appropriate PortStatus messages.

 Only forward if the controller Async request filter says the controller wants to receive these packets.